bbauska/UofM-AdvStyling/readme.md

 <!-- {width="6.0in" height="3.3807699037620296in"} -->

 Here, large view, tablet and mobile view.
 So, I can see that I have three different break points that all work.
-That works great if you\'re on a laptop or some sort of desktop, but what if you\'re on a mobile device?
+That works great if you&apos;re on a laptop or some sort of desktop, but what if you&apos;re on a mobile device?

-It isn\'t simple or even often possible to resize that window, so we need to come up with another solution that will help you out.
+It isn&apos;t simple or even often possible to resize that window, so we need to come up with another solution that will help you out.

 What you can do is look for online tools to help you check for your